hyperledger/identus-docs/documentation/docs/quick-start.md

 The `connectionId` is just the ID of the connection we previously established.

-The Issuing DID is the published prism did in its short version which was also used to create and publish the credential schema.
+The Issuing DID is the published PRISM DID in its short version which was also used to create and publish the credential schema.

 :::